 Step 4: Taxable income

 Next, calculate the tax owed based on your taxable income.
 This part can get confusing very quickly if you have long-term capital gains, qualified dividends, or recently sold real estate.
-However, this can be more straightforward if your income is driven by salaries and wages.

 Step 5: Taxes withheld

 If you have W2 income, you’ve likely had tax withheld automatically from each paycheck.
 Withholding each paycheck minimizes the risk of payment shock where you’d suddenly have to come up with a year’s worth of taxes at the end of the year.
-If nearly all your income is from your wages, there’s a good chance you’ll get a tax refund.
-This happens when what you’ve already paid is greater than what you owe.
-However, if you have very uneven or unreported income (e.g. side hustles, tips), you may or may not have chosen to pay estimated tax amounts during the year.
-Depending on how accurate your quarterly estimated tax payments are, you may have to pay taxes on top of what you've already provided.

-Taxable income: What’s included?
+Taxable Income: What’s Included?

 Your taxable income includes your total income minus any adjustments and deductions.
-Your total income includes income from this non-exhaustive list of sources:

 - Earned income, such as salary, hourly wages, tips, and bonuses